Unknown6656/roslyn/concepts/docs/concepts.md

 In C# `EqInt:Eq<int>` so `EqArray<int,EqInt> : Eq<int[]>` so `EqArray<int[],EqArray<int,EqInt>> : Eq<int[][]>`.

 In C#, instance type arguments cannot be inferred from arguments' types.
 (Why?
-No occurrences in parameters types!)
+No occurrences in parameters' types!)

 ```csharp

    bool Equals<EqA,A>(A a, A b) where EqA: struct, Eq<A>

    Equals( {{1},{1,2},{1,2,3}}, {{1,2,3},{1,2},{1}} ) // type error

    Equals< EqArray<int[],EqArray<int,EqInt>>,int[]> , int[][]>( {{1},{1,2},{1,2,3}}, {{1,2,3},{1,2},{1}} ) // typechecks!
 ```

+# Instance Inference

 No programmer should write this crap!